MartinsZieds/totaljs-mysql-login-example/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-__Btw__, there are not to this particular example, so your PR's are more than welcome :)
+__Btw__, there are none to this particular example, so your PR's are more than welcome :)

 ## License